-- III. all operations will be for a temporary period of time restricted to the life of the mineral site in which they are located and the removal of all built structures will occur at the earliest opportunity once mineral working has ceased; and - IV. the requirements of policy MR01 (Restoration, aftercare and facilitating beneficial after-uses) can be satisfactorily met; and - V. a positive contribution will be made to sustaining or growing the local economy and upholding cultural heritage throughout Gloucestershire.
+- I. the best use of minerals worked from within the boundary of the site in which they are located will be facilitated; and / or - II. any importation of minerals and other materials used to produce secondary and / or recycled aggregates from elsewhere will represent an environmentally acceptable and sustainable option; and - III. all operations will be for a temporary period of time restricted to the life of the mineral site in which they are located and the removal of all built structures will occur at the earliest opportunity once mineral working has ceased; and - IV. the requirements of policy MR01 (Restoration, aftercare and facilitating beneficial after-uses) can be satisfactorily met; and - V. a positive contribution will be made to sustaining or growing the local economy and / or upholding cultural heritage throughout Gloucestershire.